maxim-top/im.gitbook/quick-start/floo-quick-start.md

 }
 ```

 ### IV.
-Get session list
+Get conversation list

-Get a list of all sessions through the singleton of BMXClient, getAllConversations method of ChatService class.
+Get a list of all conversations through the singleton of BMXClient, getAllConversations method of ChatService class.
 It returns an array list of BMXConversationPtr objects.

-If you need to get a list of offline sessions for multi-device synchronization, it’s required to configure the setLoadAllServerConversations property value to true at SDK initialization, and only get the local session list by default.
+If you need to get a list of offline conversations for multi-device synchronization, it’s required to configure the setLoadAllServerConversations property value to true at SDK initialization, and only get the local conversation list by default.

 ```
 BMXConversationList list = client->getChatService().getAllConversations();